 In 2005, Prieur illustrated his first book, in collaboration with San Diego writer Dorota Skrzypek.
 This project – entitled “The Dentist and the Toothfairy” has been released in limited edition hardcover (signed and numbered) and open edition soft cover.
 This book received an honorable mention by Independent Publishing Online at the LA Times Book Fair, as outstanding book of the year in 2006.

-In addition to his well know paintings, Prieur also collaborates with long time friend and fellow artist Marie-Josée Roy.
+In addition to his well known paintings, Prieur also collaborates with long time friend and fellow artist Marie-Josée Roy.
 He adds engraving work to her painted metal plates (aluminum, copper and brass).
 Prieur also designs sculptural light fixtures and continues to produce new work, further exploring and expanding upon his artistic vision.

 Jérôme Prieur and Marie-Josée Roy